-Where a single controller of type virtio-serial is created and up to 32 channels can be associated with a single controller and multiple controllers can be specified.
-The convention is to use the name of the VM in the host path {vm_name} and to increment {channel_num} for each channel, likewise the port value {N} must be incremented for each channel.
+Where a single controller of type virtio-serial is created, up to 32 channels can be associated with a single controller, and multiple controllers can be specified.
+The convention is to use the name of the VM in the host path {vm_name} and to increment {channel_num} for each channel.
+Likewise, the port value {N} must be incremented for each channel.

-Each channel on the host will appear in path, the directory /tmp/powermonitor/ must first be created and given qemu permissions
+On the host, for each channel to appear in the path, ensure the creation of the /tmp/powermonitor/directory and the assignment of gemu permissions: